The E. M. Viquesney "Spirit of the American Doughboy" Database

 Smithsonian Art Inventory Control Numbers: 47260107, TX000457.

-A German cannon (not shown) behind the statues was captured by the 36th Division in the fall of 1918 and was operational when it was brought to Crowell through the efforts of the American Legion Post.
+The German cannon behind the statues was captured by the 36th Division in the fall of 1918 and was operational when it was brought to Crowell through the efforts of the American Legion Post.
 It was dedicated November 11, 1929.

 Links: